zharley/ferment/README.md

-# ferment
+# Ferment

-Homebrew package discovery by HN-style ranking of commit frequency and age
+A site for Homebrew package discovery using an HN-style ranking based on commit frequency and age.

+## Prerequisites

+* Vagrant
+* Vagrant host manager plugin

+	vagrant plugin install vagrant-hostmanager